laila2005/laila2005/README.md

 ## 🌟 Projects

 Here are some featured projects I’ve worked on:

-1. **[The Maze](https://github.com/walid-mehelba/The_Maze)** – A 3D raycasting maze game using SDL2 with textured walls, collision logic, and interactive gameplay.
+1. **[DishCraft](https://github.com/laila2005/DishCraft)** – DishCraft is an innovative web application designed to simplify home cooking by providing personalized recipe suggestions based on available ingredients and dietary preferences.
+It aims to connect food enthusiasts with professional chefs, fostering a community around culinary creativity and shared knowledge.
-2. **[R-SkyOrb Dashboard](https://github.com/laila2005/R-SkyOrb-dashboard)** – A real-time telemetry visualization dashboard using modern web technologies and modular architecture.
+2. **[The Maze](https://github.com/walid-mehelba/The_Maze)** – A 3D raycasting maze game using SDL2 with textured walls, collision logic, and interactive gameplay.
-3. **[Final Project Management System](https://github.com/laila2005/FinalProjectManagmentSystem)** – A full-stack system to streamline project tracking, user roles, and collaboration.
+3. **[R-SkyOrb Dashboard](https://github.com/laila2005/R-SkyOrb-dashboard)** – A real-time telemetry visualization dashboard using modern web technologies and modular architecture.

 ---